Fall protection standards are the most commonly violated safety regulation in the construction industry.

 - According to Occupational Safety and Health Administration (OSHA), the most common accident in the construction industry – falling from a height – is listed among the ‘Fatal Four’ workplace accidents and tops the list!

-- Data also shows that about 38.8% of all construction accident related deaths are cause due to falls.
+- Data also shows that about 38.8% of all construction accident related deaths are caused due to falls.

 There have been many cases where construction workers have had a fall from a height and have been injured.
 Their injuries may have completely altered their lives, leaving some to resort to a lifetime in a wheelchair due to permanent disabilities.
 These workers have had to let go of their wages during recovery, bear the additional burden of medical expenses, or at times lose their jobs altogether due to their injuries and their outcomes.
 Many construction workers have even lost their lives leaving their families in despair.